alexandrebobkov/alexandrebobkov/master_resume.md

 ##### Accountant / Controller		Aug 2020 - Jul 2023
-United Edge Structural Components	Smiths Falls, ON
+United Edge Structural Components, Smiths Falls (ON)
 - compiled financial reports on a weekly basis for a decision-making purposes
 - presented operating highlights to a General Manager
 - provided advice on managing finances and steering operations goals